What Monthly Mortgage Payment Calculators Aren't Telling You

 These can be a doozy, and they can change from year to year.
 Perhaps your state or county undergoes major budget cuts to necessary areas like the fire department or public schools—they’ll raise property taxes to make up the difference.
 Or maybe you’ve put in major upgrades to your home in order to change the loan-to-value ratio and get rid of PMI.
 You’ve just increased the value of your home, which will increase your property taxes too.

 Location is also a determining factor in your property taxes.
 Did you buy in the best neighborhood your city has to offer?
 Expect to pay a premium.
-Same goes if you live adjacent to recreational areas like a lake, golf course, or park.
+The same goes if you live adjacent to recreational areas like a lake, golf course, or park.

 A Decent Monthly Payment Estimator